 - If the main school is closed due to adverse weather public examinations will still go ahead as per JCQ regulations.
 If a student is unable to get to school safely to sit the examination he/she will not be able to retake the module until the following summer with the exception of GCSE English and Maths.
 Examination boards will not allow papers to be taken at a later date in the series.

 Summer 2022 GCSE and A Level certificates will be handed out at Awards Evening on the 20th December 2022.

 Uncollected certificates from previous years are held in school and are available for collection from the examinations office.
 You are welcome to collect the certificates in person during school hours.
 You may delegate someone to collect them on your behalf.
 Please note that you must provide written permission for them to do so.
 Please email the Examinations Office in advance so that the certificates can be located and left in reception: email@example.com.

 Certificates can be posted by recorded delivery at a cost of £3.50, payable by bank transfer.

 Uncollected certificates will be destroyed after 5 years.

 A Level Results – 17th August 2023

 Exam Contingency Day/s 2023 – The afternoons of the 8th June and 15th June, plus all day on the 28th June 2023

 In 2019 JCQ (Joint Council for Qualifications) introduced a contingency day for “GCSE and/or GCE examinations, should sustained national or local disruption arise during the Summer examination series”.

-In 2023, all examination candidates must be available up until and including date tbc June 2023 in the event that examinations are rescheduled.
+In 2023, all examination candidates must be available in the afternoons of the 8th June and 15th June for exams taken in May 2023, and until and including 28th June 2023 in the event that June examinations are rescheduled.
 This is not a school decision and applies to all candidates in all schools.